VHIL-interns-hub/sensingmat_summer2022/docs/Work_logs.md

 - Started working on Back-End

 **Wednesday**
--Back-end work and React useState
+- Back-end work and React useState

 **Thursday**
--Back-end working using postman.
+- Back-end working using postman.
--Aunthentication and Cookie Generation
+- Aunthentication and Cookie Generation

 **Friday**
--Integration of React with NodeJS
+- Integration of React with NodeJS
--Error debugging due to unnecassary command in package.json
+- Error debugging due to unnecassary command in package.json

 **Saturday**